What we know about Fort Lauderdale suspect

 • Santiago received the Iraq Campaign Medal with a campaign star, a combat-related honor, CNN's Barbara Starr reported.

-• He served in the U.S. Army Reserve before joining the Alaska Army National Guard on Nov.
-21, 2014, Olmstead told CNN.
+• He served in the US Army Reserve before joining the Alaska Army National Guard on November 21, 2014, Olmstead told CNN.

 • Santiago was not on the radar for possible terrorism ties, according to a law enforcement official and a Department of Homeland Security official.